 MORE DRAMATIC PHOTOS

-When the Canadian Rockies were experiencing the terrible wildfires a few years ago, it was bittersweet that Chicago experienced stunning sunrises and sunsets from the smoke that weather current carried our way.
+Another example was when the Canadian Rockies were experiencing the terrible wildfires a few years ago, it was bittersweet that Chicago experienced stunning sunrises and sunsets from the smoke that weather current carried our way.

-On occasion, we experience a low fog as winter and summer battle for the W. The fog blankets the city for a brief period or weaves through the skyline.
-It’s fun to photograph the skyline fading into the fog or going up to an observatory and see if the tops of any skyscrapers peek out above the fog layer.
+On occasion, we experience a low fog as winter and summer battle for the W (referencing the Chicago Cubs ‘Fly the W’ winning games).
+The fog blankets the city for a brief period or weaves through the skyline.
+It’s fun to photograph the skyline fading into the fog or try going up to an observatory and see if the tops of any skyscrapers peek out above the fog layer.
+I’ve also seen more rainbows here than anywhere I’ve lived.

-Remember the unpredictability?
-I’ve seen more rainbows here than anywhere I’ve lived.
 If you can handle sticking it out during inclement weather, you will capture some of your favorite photos!

 Now that you have a better understanding of our weather and how to prepare for it, it’s time to get out there.
 The next article will provide some seasonal photo opportunities.
 Open your calendar and get ready!